 - If you work with chemicals, fumes, radiation, etc. Some may be toxic to an unborn baby.

-You and your employer may wish to download information guides from the Health and Safety Executive (HSE) website at www.hse.gov.uk.
+You and your employer may wish to download information guides from the Health and Safety Executive (HSE) website (see below).
+They have an Information line if you have a health and safety concern at work but do not wish to discuss your pregnancy or planned pregnancy with your employer.

 Most community drug teams can: